holman/dotfiles/README.markdown

 ```

 This will symlink the appropriate files in `.dotfiles` to your home directory.
-Everything is configured and tweaked within `~/.dotfiles`, though.
+Everything is configured and tweaked within `~/.dotfiles`.

 The main file you'll want to change right off the bat is `zsh/zshrc.symlink`,
 which sets up a few paths that'll be different on your particular machine.

 You'll also want to change `git/gitconfig.symlink`, which will set you up as
 committing as Zach Holman.
 You probably don't want that.

+When you're happy with the setup, run `dot` in a Terminal window. `dot` is a
+simple script that installs some dependencies, sets sane OS X defaults, and so
+on.
+Tweak this script, and occasionally run `dot` from time to time to keep
+your environment fresh and up-to-date.

 ## topical